FalcoSuessgott/hashicorp-vault-playground/docs/vso.md

 vso     vso             1               2023-10-26 09:46:49.280228437 +0200 CEST        deployed        vault-secrets-operator-0.3.4    0.3.4
 ```

-Additionally, a Vault Kubernetes Auth Role bounded to the Namespace and the ESM Service Account has been created:
+Additionally, a Vault Kubernetes Auth Role bounded to the Namespace and the `default` Service Account has been created:

 ```bash
 # https://localhost/ui/vault/access/minikube-cluster/item/role/show/vso